About the competition

 • Value – what is the potential marketing value of the concept.

-If your entry is shortlisted, you agree to take part in all reasonable publicity activities that may occur.
-You must allow the ATO to use your entry on ATO websites (taxsuperandyou.gov.au, ato.gov.au, and the ATO intranet) and on the ATO’s social media channels (including Facebook, Instagram, X, formerly known as Twitter, LinkedIn, YouTube and ATOtv) for promotion of the competition and to support other marketing and communication campaigns.
+If your entry is shortlisted, you agree to allow the ATO to use your entry on ATO websites and official channels for promotion and education (including Facebook, Instagram, X, formerly known as Twitter, LinkedIn, YouTube and ATOtv).
+Where the entrant is under 16 years of age, publication will occur in a way that is consistent with the SMMA and the ATO privacy policy.